jeffThompson/DesigningWithData/Week10_FinalProject/Part5-FinishYourProject.md

 ### TURNING EVERYTHING IN
 Since everyone's projects vary in format, please use one of the following options to turn in your work on Canvas:

-* Code-based projects: submit a link to your project in the `p5.js` web editor
+* Code-based projects: submit a link to your project in the `p5.js` web editor or hosted elsewhere online
 * Video/animation: submit a link to your piece on YouTube, Vimeo, etc
 * Print/screen: upload your project to Canvas (PDF is preferred)
 * Other formats: chat with me about what's the best way to turn in your project!